Understanding domestic violence laws

 When applying for a DVO, the aggrieved will be provided with a court date (this is usually referred to as ‘the mention’ date).
 The police will then inform the respondent of the DVO application that has been made against them.
 If both the aggrieved and the respondent appear at the court mention date and agree to the conditions set out in the application, the court can go ahead and issue the DVO.

 If the respondent does not agree to the order or fails to attend the mention, the court may grant a temporary protection order.
 In some cases, a DVO may be granted in the respondent’s absence.
 If beyond the temporary order the aggrieved still disputes the application, then the court will set a final hearing date.
-At the final hearing (about 3-12 months after the temporary order date) the aggrieved and the respondent are permitted to present evidence in support of their case.
+As a result, at the final hearing (about 3-12 months after the temporary order date) the aggrieved and the respondent are permitted to present evidence in support of their case.

 If your family has been subjected to domestic violence, you don’t have to face legal proceedings on your own.
 Our lawyers are highly experienced in domestic abuse legislation.
 We can assist you with: